envisionme/taxonomy_manager/README.txt

  - Deleting
      If you want to delete terms from the vocabulary, select them by marking the checkbox and click the 'Delete' button.
 A fieldset, where you have to confirm the deletion, expands.
-     For hierarchical vocabularies (single or multi), the fieldset contains a option, which says:
+     For hierarchical vocabularies (single or multi), the fieldset contains an option, which says:
      'Delete children of selected, if there are any'.
 Check this if you want to delete all children of a selected parent term.
 Otherwise, if you are deleting the last parent of terms, the terms get added to root level.